Recommended Self-Publishing Tools for Your Author Business

 Keyword research

-If you want people to find you online, then you must know what keyword they use when they’re searching for you and your books online.
-The best way to find out what keywords your target readers are using is to do keyword research.
+If you want people to find you online, then you must know what search terms and queries they use when they’re searching for you and your books online.

 Ubersuggest